linemanjs/lineman-docs/app/pages/customizing-lineman/configuring-lineman.md

 #### spec.json

 This file is the Testem (the underlying test runner invoked by `lineman spec` and `lineman spec-ci`) configuration file.
 Check out details for customizing it at [Testem's readme](https://github.com/airportyh/testem#configuration-file).
+Some Lineman-specific examples are [available here](#testem-configuration).